dbohdan/automatic-api/README.md

 # Contributing

 Your contributions are welcome!
-Please submit a pull request or create an issue to add a new project to the list.
+Please submit a pull request or create an issue to add a new project to the list or update an existing one.

+Note that `README.md` is automatically generated from `README.md.template` and the data in [`data/`](./data/).
+Do not edit `README.md` directly.
+To update a project's information, edit the corresponding file in `data/`.
+To add a project, create a new file.

 # License